FAQ's

 Are carbon-manganese steels included in NACE MR0175?

-What is the definition of “carbon manganese steel” in the scope of NACE MR0175?
+So, what is the definition of “”carbon manganese steel”” within the scope of NACE MR0175?
 (MP INQUIRY #2017-23)

-Although not directly defined in ISO 15156-1, the definition of carbon manganese steel is inferred in the definition of carbon steel.
-As described, these alloys may contain up to 1.65 mass percent Mn.
-The MP will discuss the need to provide a separate definition or enhance the definition in ISO 15156-1.
-However, a technical ballot would need to be submitted to make any suggested changes.
+While not explicitly defined in ISO 15156-1, the definition of carbon manganese steel is inferred in the definition of carbon steel, which states that these alloys may include up to 1.65 mass percent Mn.

 Are you experiencing technical challenges that are compromising your project?
 Contact us now and let us to get your project back on track!